Zero Effect: Reception

-Rotten Tomatoes, a review aggregator, reports that 65% of 52 surveyed critics gave the film a positive review; the average rating is 6.8/10.
+Rotten Tomatoes, a review aggregator, reports that 66% of 56 surveyed critics gave the film a positive review; the average rating is 6.8/10.
 The site's consensus reads: "A promising debut for writer/director Jake Kasdan, Zero Effect overcomes its flaws with its off-kilter humor and likeable leads."
 Leonard Klady of Variety called it "scattershot entertainment that misses as often as it hits its targets".
 Roger Ebert of the Chicago Sun-Times rated 3.5/4 stars and wrote that he was surprised by how involved he became in the film.
 Janet Maslin of The New York Times wrote of the film's focus on the relation between Pullman and Stiller, "For all its admirable ambitions, this loosely focused first feature has the makings of a better buddy story than detective tale anyhow."
 Jack Matthews of the Los Angeles Times called it "a confident first film and one of the freshest detective yarns to come along in a while".
 Ruthe Stein of The San Francisco Chronicle rated it 2/4 stars and called it "more an interesting idea for a detective movie than it is an interesting film".
 Lisa Schwarzbaum of Entertainment Weekly rated it C+ and called it "a very shaggy and minor comedy".
 Geoff Andrew of Time Out London wrote, "Kasdan's is a very promising debut, its own dearth of feeling offset by able writing, engaging playing and a sure sense of pace."

 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

 Television pilot

-In 2002 Kasdan attempted to resurrect the character Daryl Zero for the NBC television network.
+In 2002, Kasdan attempted to resurrect the character Daryl Zero for the NBC television network.
 He shared the screenwriting duties with Walon Green and directed the pilot.
 He was also one of the producers.
 The series was intended to be a prequel, tracing the early adventures of Zero as he and Arlo became a team.
-The pilot stars Alan Cumming as Daryl Zero and features Krista Allen and Natasha Gregson Wagner.
+The pilot stars Alan Cumming as Zero and David Julian Hirsh as the Arlo character, renamed Jeff Winslow.
+The cast also features Krista Allen and Natasha Gregson Wagner.
 NBC did not pick up the pilot.